raphaelquast/EOmaps/docs/api.rst

 Adding Labels to the Grid
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Labels can be added to the grid via the ``g.add_labels(...)`` directive.
+Labels can be added to a grid via the :py:meth:`GridLines.add_labels` directive.

 In general, labels are added at points where the lines of the grid intersects with the axis-boundary.
-Note that this provides a lot of flexibility since a map can have as many grids as you like and each grid can have its own labels!
+(Note that this provides a lot of flexibility since a map can have as many grids as you like and each grid can have its own labels!)

-To control where grid labels are added, use the ``where`` parameter:
+The ``where`` parameter can be used to **control where grid labels are added**:

-- an arbitrary combination of the letters ``"tblr"`` can be used to draw labels at the top, bottom, left or right boundaries.
+- Use an arbitrary combination of the letters ``"tblr"`` to draw labels at the top, bottom, left or right boundaries.

-  - if this option is used, longitude-lines are only labeled top/bottom and latitude-lines are only labeled left/right
+  - If this option is used, longitude-lines are only labeled top/bottom and latitude-lines are only labeled left/right.

-- use ``"all"`` to label all intersection points
+- Use ``"all"`` to label all intersection points.
-- use an integer to draw labels only at the nth found intersection-points
+- Use an integer to draw labels only at the nth found intersection-points.

-In addition, the ``exclude`` parameter can be used to exclude specific labels and the ``every`` parameter can
+In addition, the ``exclude`` parameter can be used to exclude specific labels based on their lon/lat values and the ``every`` parameter can
-be used to add a label to every nth grid line.
+be used to add a label only to every n\ :sup:`th` grid line.

-Any additional kwargs are passed to `matplotlib.pyplot.text <https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.text.html>`_
+To **change the appearance of the labels**, any kwarg supported by `matplotlib.pyplot.text <https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.text.html>`_
-which provides a lot of options to style the labels (e.g. `color`, `fontsize`, `fontweight`, ...).
+can be used (e.g. `color`, `fontsize`, `fontweight`, ...).

 .. table::
     :widths: 50 50